ekliao/EricLiaoDigitalGarden/src/site/notes/Evernote.md

 ## Quick verdict: 2 stars (see issues)
 # Issues

+- 2023-12-03 Evernote whole-notebook export to its native format .enex couldn't complete the 25k notes without erroring out.
+So far, 3 times at 8%, 12% and about 32%.
+I had to delete the mysterious offending notes and keep trying.
+A huge time sink.
+2.5 hours to reach only 30%.

 - 2023-12-02 New version doesn't export tags, creation time, and modified time in visible form in html like the old version did.
 They are encoded in `<meta>` tag, so not readily searchable by any other programs like Apple Notes after importing the html.

 - 2023-12-02 While manually managing exports, Evernote desktop (Mac) kept crashing.